flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ## CPU

 Instead of placing many off-the-shelf chips on the motherboard, Nintendo opted for a **single-chip design** to house (and hide) most of the components, including the CPU.
-This type of chip is called **System On Chip** (SoC) and, in this case, it's been specifically crafted for this console, enabling Nintendo to tailor it to their needs (power efficiency, anti-piracy and extra I/O, among other things).
+This type of chip is called **System On a Chip** (SoC) and, in this case, it's been specifically crafted for this console, enabling Nintendo to tailor it to their needs (power efficiency, anti-piracy and extra I/O, among other things).
 At the same time, this chip can't be found in any retail catalog, meaning competitors back then had a harder time cloning it.

 That being said, the SoC found on the Game Boy is referred to as **DMG-CPU** or **Sharp LR35902** [@cpu-realboy] and, as the name indicates, it's manufactured by **Sharp Corporation**.
 This company, along with Ricoh (the [NES' CPU supplier](nes#a-bit-of-context)), enjoyed a close relationship with Nintendo.